tooltd/gguf-tensor-transfer/README.md

 # GGUF Tensor Transfer

-A Windows GUI tool for surgical tensor transfer between GGUF files: pick a **donor** (A), a **base** (B), and produce a new file **C** where the tensors you selected are taken from A while everything else stays from B — streamed straight to disk without loading tensors into RAM.
+A GUI tool for surgical tensor transfer between GGUF files: pick a **donor** (A), a **base** (B), and produce a new file **C** where the tensors you selected are taken from A while everything else stays from B — streamed straight to disk without loading tensors into RAM.